 There were also a couple of stand-out autobiographies.
 There was Becoming Superman by Joe Michael Straczynski, who I’ve always thought was a terribly interesting human ever since he created the Babylon 5 television series.
 And more recently Ten Steps to Nanette, Hannah Gadsby’s story of life from growing up in rural Tasmania, becoming a comedian, and the journey that lead to the titular stage show.
 Watch Nanette, and then watch their follow-up, Douglas which I believe are both available on Netflix.
 Then listen to them narrate the audiobook of Ten Steps.

-Looking at ratings I’ve given, perhaps I’ve gone for quality over quantity with 2020 being a standout year with 94% of the books I read rated three starts or better.
+Looking at ratings I’ve given, perhaps I’ve gone for quality over quantity with 2020 being a standout year with almost 80% of the books I read rated three starts or better.

 In the last five years my average rating was 3.04 versus Goodreads of 3.94.
 I seem to hover round one star difference to Goodreads ratings, 2020 again being the exception where it narrowed to 0.7 starts.